sbitio/ansible-fail2ban/README.md

 Install fail2ban service and configure jails.

+This role doesn't touch any upstream provided files.
+All configuration parts are placed in fail2ban's .local files.

 Requirements
 ------------

 Tested on Debian wheezy and CentOS 6.
 Likely it works in other versions of Debian and Ubuntu.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Look `defaults/main.yml` for variables you can override.

-Jails are defined as:
+Example definition of jails:

 ```yaml
 fail2ban_jails: